 No Pass Go

 Historically this was called nimgo by Bill Spight in the 1970s.
 (Also called Conway go by some, because there are no passes in combinatorial game theory.)
-No pass go is rather different from regular go.
+Straight no pass go is rather different from regular go.
 However, there is a form of no pass go that is quite close to regular go, no pass go with prisoner return.

 There is also another form that comes with Tromp Taylor Scoring.
 In this form, a player can pass only when there is no legal moves, and it will end the game immediately.
 Afterwards, a Tromp Taylor scoring rule apply and decide who wins the game.
 In other words, no legal play only consider the game should end, but don't determine who wins.
 Compare to the one with prisoner return this version does not enforce group tax (it can be added separately though).